Many applicants are automatically rejected when they check the box that asks whether they have a criminal conviction.

 As of November 2013, 10 states had adopted ban the box policies (whether by law or administrative order) and of those, four had enacted laws that banned the box for private employers.
 The laws in the remainder of the states apply to public employers and companies contracting with governmental entities or receiving public funds.

 Forty-three U.S. cities and counties, from San Francisco, California, to Jacksonville, Florida, have also enacted ban the box laws.
 As with some of the state laws, some local ordinances apply only to employers who contract with the government or who receive public monies, while some apply to private employers as well.
-For information on the states, cities, and counties that have limited employer criminal background checks, see the National Employment Law Project’s Resource Guide.

 While these laws differ from jurisdiction to jurisdiction, they share certain basic features.